Qatar's modern future rubs up against conservative traditions

 "There are two basic ways in which they will keep the local population happy while continuing to grow the country," said a foreign businessman in Doha.
 "By keeping the local population wealthy and employed, and making sure the Islamic nature of the country is maintained."

-Last year the country's emir issued a decree boosting basic salaries and social benefits for state civilian employees by 60 percent, a 10 billion riyal ($2.75 billion) increase.
+Last year the country's emir issued a decree boosting basic salaries and social benefits for state civilian employees by 60 percent, a 10 billion riyal increase.

 The government has already succeeded in introducing some of the most sensitive liberal reforms, such as giving non-Muslims more freedom to practice their religions in the country.